Whole Body Donation in the United States

 Are there any expenses incurred with donating your body to science?

-What is helping to make body donation much more widely accepted today is the blunt fact that it does offer a FREE CREMATION, and basically can be a no-cost funeral alternative for those who simply do not have the funds to afford a funeral.
+What is helping to make body donation much more widely accepted today is the blunt fact that it does offer a FREE CREMATION, and basically can be a no-cost funeral alternative for those who do not have the funds to afford a funeral.

 Some funeral homes in certain states are now working in conjunction with local medical schools and universities to facilitate body donation.
 It is not uncommon for a funeral home to offer a low-cost cremation for around $150 – $350, which is in fact, part of a body donation program.
-This means that the funeral home does assist you in taking care of the deceased immediately, coordinating with the local university program and transporting the deceased to the facility, all for a nominal fee to cover expenses.
+This means that the funeral home does assist you in taking care of the deceased immediately, coordinating with the local university program, and transporting the deceased to the facility, all for a nominal fee to cover expenses.

 The merger of certain US airlines has impinged upon the body donation market in the United States.
-This has reduced the versatility of connections and driven up costs, resulting in some of the national body donation organizations becoming more limited in where they can collect donations.
+This has reduced the versatility of connections and driven up costs, resulting in some national body donation organizations becoming more limited in where they can collect donations.
 This means it is all the more imperative to pre-register and check out what your options are to make an anatomical gift without incurring expenses.

 Do we get the ashes or cremated remains back after the donation?

-Yes, generally the cremated remains are returned to the family in a basic urn in order that you may conduct your own memorial service.
+Yes, generally, the cremated remains are returned to the family in a basic urn in order that you may conduct your own memorial service.